 Suddenly I’m no longer a student, but a regular human being living in a world with too many questions and not enough answers.
 What do I want to do with my life?
 Who do I want to be?
 Do I travel?
 Move abroad?
 Should I do a masters?
 Is Beyoncé really a feminist?

 So many important questions that are just too hard to answer right now.

 It’s likely I’ll see my friends become employed, I’ll congratulate them over Facebook and we’ll make plans to meet up soon.
 But to my sisters I’ll talk of how they’re a flawed person, unqualified for the job, and that one time they slept with this really fugly person who was like, super gross.

 Perhaps while I’m at home I’ll get fit.
-I might be working in admin during the day, but in the evenings I can work on my biceps and sculpt my pecs.
-I’ll buy my membership and go maybe once a week.
-It’s not that I don’t want to get fit, it’s just that I’ll have become preoccupied with my new hobby, cross-stitching.
+Sure, I might be working in admin during the day, but in the evenings I can work on my glutes and sculpt my pecs.
+I buy my membership and I go maybe once a week.
+It’s not that I don’t want to get fit, it’s just that I’ve become preoccupied with my new hobby, cross-stitching.
 It’s the perfect way to reconnect with my uni friends.
 Who doesn’t want to be sent a cross-stitch in the post?
+Everybody.
+That’s who.

 These fears are irrational, surely?
 Everybody has them.
 I haven’t even moved home yet so there’s no point in freaking the eff out.

 But I know that my time at uni is coming to an end, and everything I do from now on is leading towards one thing; me, a graduate of a top ten university, moving back home with no career in sight.
 Like so many of us out there I was too oblivious to look for grad jobs, too idealistic to realise uni would end, or maybe just too lazy to really care.
 So I pack up my things and move back into the bedroom where I once thought David Guetta was cool.